frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 The provided output clearly demonstrates the significant performance advantage of memoization over the Brute-Force approach for calculating the Longest Increasing Subsequence (LIS).
 The Brute-Force method, with its average execution time of $690,399$ nanoseconds (ns), suffers from exponential time complexity, leading to a sharp decline in performance as the input size increases.

 In contrast, the memoization approach boasts an average execution time of a mere $3,018$ ns.
 This dramatic improvement is a direct result of eliminating redundant calculations through the storage and reuse of intermediate results.
-In this particular scenario, memoization is approximately $228$ times faster than Brute-Force, highlighting the immense power of dynamic programming techniques in optimizing algorithms that involve overlapping subproblems.
+In this particular scenario, memoization is approximately $228$ times faster than Brute-Force, highlighting the immense power of Dynamic Programming techniques in optimizing algorithms that involve overlapping subproblems.

-Now, let's turn our attention to the last dynamic programming technique we are studying: tabulation.
+Now, let's turn our attention to the last Dynamic Programming technique we are studying: tabulation.

 ### Tabulation

-Tabulation, a bottom-up dynamic programming technique, iteratively computes and stores results in a table.
+Tabulation, a bottom-up Dynamic Programming technique, iteratively computes and stores results in a table.
 For the LIS problem, we create a table `dp` where `dp[i]` represents the length of the LIS ending at index `i`.

 Here's a breakdown of the steps involved: